We donβt ask you to trust the agent β we prove it executed.

 {

-// only verified AI agents can reach here
+// only registered agents with a valid trusted TEE execution proof can reach here

 }